ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ## Credential Theft

-When the information disclosed to an attacker is a credential, the attacker may be able to use that credential to escalate their privilege, attack another system to gain lateral movement within an organization or to impersonate a workload.
+When the information disclosed to an attacker is a credential, the attacker may be able to use that credential to escalate their privilege, attack another system via lateral movement within the organization or to impersonate a workload.
 Bearer credentials are particularly vulnerable to disclosure since they are communicated between systems and may be revealed in communication channels or application logs.
 Credentials bound to a cryptographic key are typically less vulnerable because the key is not disclosed in the authentication process.
 However, care must still be taken to prevent disclosure during key management operations.

 ## Workload Compromise